 19. Sturdy Hiking Boots

 To make the most out of your trip, pack a pair of supportive, waterproof and breathable hiking boots.
 These will allow you to navigate wet and dry trails with ease and enable you to explore farther than you maybe would have.
 They also protect your feet from cactus needles, rocks on trails and possibly even snake bites.
 To get you started on your research, one of our staff members raves about his Sportiva Synthesis Mid GTX.
-Our friends at Backpacker magazine really liked the 2016 Vasque Skywalks GTS.
+Our friends at Backpacker magazine really liked the Vasque Skywalks GTS.
+REI has a great article and video on how to choose a hiking boot.

 It never hurts to bring one of these along in case you get lost or need help.